OSA413/Sonic4_Tools/README.md

 TeXture Bank Editor.

-It can change order of textures, their names and the unknown value.
+It can change order of textures, their names and filtering functions (magnification and minifying).
 It can also add and remove textures in TXB files.

 It can properly edit all TXB files.